Calmare Therapy® (scrambler therapy) is a non-invasive, drug-free solution for pain control and medication-resistant

-It uses biophysical “scrambler” technology, a type of treatment for nerve pain that uses electrodes placed on the skin.
+It uses biophysical “scrambler” technology, a treatment for nerve pain that uses electrodes placed on the skin.

-Via small electrodes placed by a specially-trained doctor, a ‘no-pain’ message is transmitted directly to the nerve for a period of approximately 35 minutes per session.
+Via small electrodes strategically positioned by a specially-trained doctor, a ‘no-pain’ message is transmitted directly to the nerve for a period of approximately 35 minutes per session.

-Pain may be a result of chronic conditions including injury, cancer and chemotherapy, diabetic pain, CRPS / RSD, lower back pain, chronic neck pain, post surgical pain, failed back surgery syndrome, phantom limb syndrome, fibromyalgia, radiating pain and neuropathy.
+The cause of the neuropathy may be a result of injury, cancer and chemotherapy, surgery, diabetic pain, CRPS / RSD, lower back pain, fibromyalgia (FMS), sciatic neuropathy, chronic neck pain, failed back surgery or phantom limb syndrome.

-For severe cases, subsequent booster treatments (approx. one to three sessions) are sometimes, but not always, necessary for patients with severe conditions or who have lived with the chronic pain condition for a long period of time before undergoing Calmare Therapy treatment.
+For severe cases of neuropathic pain, subsequent Calmare booster treatments are sometimes, but not always, necessary for patients who have lived with the chronic pain condition for a long period of time before undergoing Calmare Therapy treatment.

-Why Calmare scrambler therapy is revolutionary in the treatment of pain:
+Calmare is revolutionary in the treatment of severe chronic pain

-It has been proven successful in the treatment of pain by leading oncologic studies.
+- Proven successful in the treatment of neuropathic pain by leading oncologic studies

 - FDA-cleared 510(k)-cleared and European CE mark-certified